ihollander/emoji-vision/README.md

 ![screenshot](screenshots/emojivision.png?raw=true)

 Emoji are great!
 Who wouldn't want to live in a world made entirely of emoji?
 This humble project takes us one step closer to that goal.
+See it at [emoji.video](https://emoji.video)

 ## Details